Roberta (Robbi) Savage, Executive Director | firstname.lastname@example.org

 Dan Triman, River Steward | email@example.com

 After moving from Washington, D.C. to Charlottesville in 2012, Dan began volunteering with Rivanna Conservation Society.
 Dan later joined the Rivanna Conservation Society staff in 2013.
 Dan is currently one of the part time River Stewards for RCA and also works with local schools on RCA Education Programs.
 He is an independent contractor with over 8 years of experience working in the environmental field.
 He has a BS in Civil Engineering from the University of Maryland and is also a Rivanna Master Naturalist.
 He has worked for many non profits, and taught a variety of classes to students of all ages over the years.
-When he isn’t working for RCA he can found providing assistance with green building consulting, green roofing, carpentry, environmental education, teaching cooking classes, helping set up for athletic events around town, and volunteering whenever he gets the chance.
+When he isn’t working for RCA he can be found providing assistance with green building consulting, green roofing, carpentry, environmental education, teaching cooking classes, helping set up for athletic events around town, and volunteering whenever he gets the chance.